Malang East Java, Indonesia Travel Guide

 Volcanic ash exposure may occur near active sites; wear masks if needed.

-Malang has several clinics including RSUD Dr. Saiful Anwar, Lavalette Hospital, and Hermina Hospital Malang for serious emergencies.
+Malang has a number of clinics including RSUD Dr. Saiful Anwar, Lavalette Hospital, and Hermina Hospital Malang for serious emergencies.

 A large number of smaller clinics (Klinik) for minor ailments, and pharmacies (Apotek) for medications.